dr-marek-jaskula/CsharpUniversity/ASP.NETCoreWebAPI/CI_CD/ContinuousDelivery.md

     needs: build   #we say that this job need previous job to be done
     environment:    #environmental variables for managing pipielines
       name: 'Dev'   #strings are in single quotes.
 Name of the environment
-      url: ${{ steps.deploy-to-somewhere.outputs.webapp-url }}  #In order to get the url from the further defined step, we do like this (need to refer id)
+      url: ${{ steps.deploy-to-somewhere.outputs.webapp-url }}  #In order to get the url from the further defined step, we do like this (need to refer id). "webapp-url" is a default name for url
     steps:
       - name: Download a Build Artifact
         uses: actions/download-artifact@v3.0.0
         with:
           name: api-artifact       #same name as in build step
       - name: Somewhere WebApp deploy   #name of the way for we deploy the app.
 It can be Azure WebApp or other
-        id: deploy-to-somewhere       #In order to refer this step we need to add id to it
+        id: deploy-to-somewhere       #In order to refer to this step we need to add id to it.
+Here the "environment" refers to it
         uses: Azure/webapps-deploy@v2   #This is about to deploy on Azure Service
         with:
           app-name: 'CSharpUniversity-dev'